Preparing for your presentations and avoiding ‘death-by-PowerPoint!’

 Crafting the flow

-Resonate explains about storytelling and how great presenters construct their speeches and presentations.
-Resonate also analyses the logic behind the format of stories and as an example, explains the plot sequence behind Star Wars films to help explain why this particular format works.
+'Resonate' explains the principles of storytelling and how great presenters construct their speeches and presentations.
+It analyses the logic behind the format of stories and as an example, explains the plot sequence behind the Star Wars films to help explain why this particular format works.

-So, Resonate helped me craft what I was saying and put it in the right order.
+So, 'Resonate' helped me to craft what I was saying and put it in the right order.

 Choosing the visuals

-Slide:ology; forced me to think about the images used and how I constructed the slides.
-The order was determined by the spoken element as I’ve mentioned above, but it’s not as obvious as it might sound.
+'Slide:ology' compelled me to think about the images used and how I constructed the slides.
+The order was determined by the spoken element as I’ve mentioned above, yet bringing it together wasn’t as obvious or as easy as it might sound.

 Saying what you mean

-It means that no matter who or what interrupts you, you can always pick up the thread and be able to act naturally, calmly and most importantly, authentically, in front of your audience.
+But do bear in mind that “Perfect Preparation Prevents Poor Performance” and when it comes to presentation skills, nothing beats practice, practice, practice.
+It’s also worth pointing out that the best piece of advice is to complete as many ‘dry-runs’ as you can.
+This means that when you are delivering your presentation, that no matter who or what interrupts you, you can always pick up the thread and are able to act naturally, calmly and most importantly, authentically, in front of your audience.

 About the Author